-One of the most pervasive forms of discrimination that individuals with many different types of heritage may experience is finding themselves put on the bottom of a list of applicants simply because of the nature of their name.
-This might happen in job applications, and is prevalent in many rental property experiences.
+One of the most pervasive forms of housing discrimination in Los Angeles that individuals with many different types of heritage may experience is finding themselves put on the bottom of a list of applicants simply because of the nature of their name.
+This type of discrimination has become too prevalent among rental property experiences.

 The NPR piece notes that roughly 31 percent of Latinos in America experience this sort of discrimination.

 If you face housing discrimination, you do not have to simply put up with it.
 You may have grounds for legal action, and you certainly have an opportunity to stand up for your rights and for the rights of others who face similar poor treatment.

 Be sure to consult with an experienced attorney who can advise you of how to best protect your rights and identify any grounds for legal action your experience may present.